Materials-Data-Science-and-Informatics/Dislocation-Ontology-Suite/DISO/CQs/CQs_v1_1.md

 ```
 [back](#a-crystal-structure-and-dislocation-structure-cqs)
 ### A3
-What are the lattice parameters of angle given a crystal structure?
+What are the lattice parameters of angle given a dislocation structure?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/disos/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/disos/cso#>